raadu/kothaythaki/README.md

 git clone https://github.com/raadu/kothaythaki
 ```

-To run the app go to project directory and enter this command
+To run the app go to project directory and enter these commands serially
 ```
 npm install
 npm start